 A little CSS technique I wrote for making elements with a fixed ratio that can also be constrained to a maximum height.

--webkit-backdrop-filter property, to build cool iOS-like transparency effects with CSS.
+Here's how you can use the new -webkit-backdrop-filter property, to build cool iOS-like transparency effects with CSS.

 A technique to improve infinite or endless scrolling using the HTML5 History API.